d-mozulyov/BrainMM/README.md

 ```

 ## Development was temporarily suspended
 I want to say thank you for your anticipation and patience!
 However, at the moment there are more priority tasks.
-The next possible release date is winter (2019).
-Or if someone succeeds in attracting donations/investments of $5000-$10000 - the development will continue immediately.
+If someone succeeds in attracting donations/investments of $5000-$10000 - the development will continue immediately.
 Thank you again for your attention to the project!

 [Donate Link](https://www.paypal.me/BrainMM/100usd)

-USD VISA 4779 6426 1574 7797

-RUB VISA 4154 8120 7035 2715